University increases student access to course materials

 Given the pilot’s results, UC Davis decided to expand the program under the name Inclusive Access.
 Over the past few years, Lorgan and the UC Davis Stores team have persuaded faculty responsible for more than 170 courses to participate in the program.

 The number one thing that faculty are happy about is day-one access, particularly in a quarter school like ours where you only have ten week terms.
 If it takes two weeks for students’ online book orders to come in, they’ve lost 20 percent of the course.

-Thus far, over 45,000 students have participated in Inclusive Access, saving $3.4 million compared to what the cost of new print textbooks would have been.
+As of February 2018, over 70,000 students have participated in Inclusive Access, saving $7 million compared to what the cost of new print textbooks would have been.
 In addition to saving money and establishing student access to course materials on the first day of class, Inclusive Access is providing students with adaptive learning tools.
 “Students are telling us that they are having a good experience with adaptive learning content,” Lorgan noted.

 “We feel the Inclusive Access digital delivery program has been a huge success,” Lorgan declared.
 The University of California, Office of the President, agreed, recently honoring the program with the 2016 Larry L. Sautter Award for Innovation in Information Technology.
 The program also won the Innovation Achievement Award from the National Association of College Stores Foundation this past spring.

 To learn more about how UC Davis has increased student access to course materials, read the full success story.